Suggested Searches

 This article is for students grades 5-8.

-Artemis is NASA’s new lunar exploration program, which includes sending the first woman and first person of color on the Moon.
-Through the Artemis missions, NASA will use new technology to study the Moon in new and better ways, and prepare for human missions to Mars.
+Artemis is NASA’s new lunar exploration program, which includes sending astronauts to land on the Moon.
+Through the Artemis missions, NASA will use new technology to study the Moon and prepare for human missions to Mars

 Why Is This Program Called Artemis?

-The first missions to take astronauts to the Moon were called the Apollo Program.
+The first missions to take astronauts to the Moon were called the Apollo program.
 In 1961, President John F. Kennedy challenged the nation to land astronauts on the Moon by the end of the decade.
 NASA met that challenge with the Apollo program, landing the first man on the Moon on July 20, 1969.
-That program was named after a god of Greek mythology, Apollo.

 What Spacecraft Will Be Used for the Artemis Program?

-NASA’s new rocket is the Space Launch System (SLS).
-It is the most powerful rocket ever in the world.
+Artemis astronauts will launch on NASA’s new rocket, the Space Launch System (SLS).
+It is the most powerful rocket NASA has ever built.
 SLS will carry the Orion spacecraft with up to four astronauts riding aboard to lunar orbit.
 Then, astronauts will dock Orion at a small spaceship called the Gateway.
 This is where astronauts will prepare for missions to the Moon and beyond.
-The crew will take trips from the Gateway to the lunar surface in a new human landing system, and then return to the Gateway.
+The crew will take trips from Gateway to the lunar surface in a new human landing system, and then return to Gateway.
 When their work is finished, the crew will return to Earth aboard Orion.

 When Will Artemis Go to the Moon?